osamaahmed2512/Ecommerce-Depi/README.md

 🛒 eCommerce_dpei Full-Stack Application (React + ASP.NET Core)
-eCommerce_dpei is a full-stack e-commerce platform combining a powerful React frontend and a secure ASP.NET Core backend API.
+eCommerce_dpei is a robust, full-stack e-commerce platform that integrates a modern React frontend with a secure and scalable ASP.NET Core backend API.
-It delivers complete functionalities for online shopping, admin controls, user authentication, and seamless order processing.
+This system provides comprehensive features for online shopping, user authentication, product management, order processing, and administrative control, ensuring a seamless and professional e-commerce experience.

-🚀 Features (Full Stack Overview)
+🚀 Key Features (Full Stack Overview)
 🔐 Authentication & Authorization
-Customer Registration & Login via JWT (React UI integrated with backend API).
+Customer registration and login using JWT tokens, integrated within the React frontend.

-Role-based access for Customers & Admins (secured backend, enforced in frontend UI).
+Role-based access control (RBAC) supporting Customers and Admins with secure enforcement in both frontend and backend layers.

-Secure password hashing with BCrypt (backend).
+Passwords are securely hashed using BCrypt.

-Retrieve current user info (GET /api/auth/me) and display in frontend profile/dashboard.
+Retrieve the current logged-in user profile via GET /api/auth/me and display it in the frontend dashboard.

 📦 Product & Category Management
-Products: Full CRUD from React Admin Panel, integrated with ASP.NET Core API.
+Complete CRUD operations on products directly from the React Admin Panel, fully integrated with the backend API.

-Categories: Manage categories from React Admin, using backend endpoints.
+Manage categories via React Admin, using the backend API.

-Pagination & Search: Browse products from frontend with pagination support.
+Pagination and search functionalities implemented in the frontend, communicating with the backend API.

-Product Images: Upload & delete images using React forms connected to backend.
+Product image upload and deletion using forms in React, interacting with the API.

-🛒 Cart, Checkout & Orders (Full Flow)
+🛒 Cart, Checkout & Orders (Full Transaction Flow)
-Add, update, remove items from the cart (React UI).
+Add, update, and remove items from the cart via the React UI.

-View live cart summary (React connected to backend APIs).
+Live cart summary display connected to backend APIs.

-Checkout process through frontend using API /api/checkout/process.
+End-to-end checkout process through the frontend using the /api/checkout/process endpoint.

-Stock validation and updates on the backend.
+Stock validation and updates are performed on the backend.

 Order creation and status management.

 📬 Address Management
-Add, edit, delete addresses (React UI).
+Manage addresses (add, edit, delete) through the React UI.

-Set default address (from React, using backend API).
+Set a default address using the backend API.

 💳 Checkout Process
-View cart summary & shipping addresses in frontend.
+View cart summaries and shipping addresses within the frontend UI.

-Process orders from React checkout page via backend API.
+Execute order processing through the backend API directly from the React checkout page.

 💻 Technologies Used (Full Stack)
-Layer	Technology
+Layer	Technologies
-Frontend (React)	React.js (Vite), Axios, React Context/Auth UI Styling	React Bootstrap, Ant Design (optional) State Management	Context API (Ready for Redux integration) Backend API	ASP.NET Core 6, JWT, BCrypt.Net
+Frontend (React)	React.js (Vite), Axios, React Context/Auth UI Styling	React Bootstrap, Ant Design (optional) State Management	Context API (with flexibility for Redux integration) Backend API	ASP.NET Core 6, JWT, BCrypt.Net
 Database	SQL Server + Entity Framework Core (EF Core) Architecture	Repository Pattern + Unit of Work (Backend)